bobcat6797/bobcat6797/README.md

 - 💞️ I’m looking to collaborate on ... anything interesting in today's economic-landscape
 - 📫 How to reach me ...
 Linked-In/subterren
 - 😄 Pronouns: ... him
-- ⚡ Fun fact: ..." i like the view from here "

 <!---
 bobcat6797/bobcat6797 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.